 In some families and cultures, daughters are duty-bound to be carers for their parents.
 When a daughter decides to move away from home, these families are angered that the daughter is not walking the path they chose for her.

 Her siblings, often brothers, may also be incensed because, in their mindset, it is the daughter’s obligation to be responsible for the parents.
 The siblings do not want to shoulder this burden.
 It is a tenuous position for an adult daughter to be in.

 Conflict between mothers and their adult daughters are rarely discussed openly as it is not deemed acceptable for daughters to feel anger towards their mother.
 Society informs women that they are nurturing, kind and more social than men.
 Women are considered as mediators, particularly within the family; it is still generally thought that women are to keep others happy.
 Many women try to live up to this expectation yet feel alone in this experience.

 Daughters who have experienced difficult relationships with their mother can suffer from low self-esteem, depression and anxiety.

 Adult daughters also experience relationship issues with partners, friends or work colleagues.
 If a child has not learned social cues, handling frustration and resolving conflict within the family system, they may have greater difficulty with relationships as they mature.

 In saying this, it doesn’t mean that these behaviours can’t be learned as an adult.
 Friends and other trusted adults can guide the adult daughter.
-Speaking with a therapist can significantly help to sort through difficult emotions and help you move forward in your relationships.
+Speaking with a counsellor can significantly help to sort through difficult emotions and help you move forward in your relationships.